tz-wrapped/tezos-btc/TZBTC-contract.md

 ### `Parameter.SafeParameter`

-Parameter which does not have unsafe arguments, like raw `Contract p` values.
+Parameter which does not have unsafe arguments, for example raw `Contract p` values.

 **Structure:** *one of*
 + **Run** [`UParam`](#types-Upgradable-parameter)